RumblingLump/anxiety/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: We'll overdose on so much meth and white bread they won't be able to fit our fat corpse into the cremation furnace!
+b: We'll overdose on so much meth and white bread they won't be able to fit our fat corpse into the cremation furnace!§
 {{/if}}

 {{if !_.whitebread}}
-b: We'll overdose on so many drugs the undertaker will wonder how our body was *already* pre-embalmed!
+b: We'll overdose on so many drugs the undertaker will wonder how our body was *already* pre-embalmed!§
 {{/if}}

 ```